 If a customer believes that are getting one thing, and receive another, they may feel that they were mislead or tricked.
-They may not feel comfortable to contact the vendor and go directly to the bank to receive a refund.
+They may not feel comfortable contacting the seller and will go directly to the bank to receive a refund instead.

-If a product is recurring and a vendor does not make that clear to a customer, this can result in customer frustration.
-If they are not provided with adequate support, a transaction may be classified as fraud.
+If a product is recurring and a seller does not make that clear to a customer, this can result in customer frustration.
+If the customer is not provided with adequate support, a transaction may be classified as fraud.

 - Customer Service Issues

-Many instances that results in in chargebacks or transactions classified as fraudulent start as customer service issues.
-Making sure that customers feel heard and seen is paramount to keep a fraud rate under 1%.
+Many instances that result in in chargebacks or transactions being classified as fraudulent start as customer service issues.
+Making sure that customers feel heard and seen is paramount to keeping a fraud rate under 1%.